Everything about the Design of my Pan Has

 like a breeze.
 The water slightly evaporated (did NOT steam) when broiling.

-I later found out the water, when roasting, added a beneficial amount of
+I later found out the water, when roasting, added a small beneficial

 That is when I decided to trademark my broiler-roaster pan invention as